 When this “latest” version is present, Matlab will use it.
 Otherwise, Matlab will default to the “stable” version that comes with the repo at

 Development of MGL v3 with Metal is still in progress.
 Although we're not ready to declare v3 complete, a lot of functionality is in place.
-You might want to tests it out!
+You might want to test it out!

 Some things we've tested and seem to be working: